3D BIM Coordination and How It Works

 Both BIM clash detection and BIM coordination are mostly interchangeable in the construction industry.
-Both of them are considered essential for a design to be realized as expected, with no problems or clashes.
+Both of them are considered essential for a design to be realized as expected, with no problems or issues.

 So, what is BIM coordination?
 In general, it is a process of Building Information Modeling that facilitates the collaboration between MEP engineering, structural engineering and architectural plans.

-Clashes themselves could be either soft or hard, and the main differences between the two is the amount of effort needed to solve a particular clash.
-Soft clashes can easily be resolved by slightly changing the BIM Model, while some of the harder clashes would require a team of competent engineers to work through and resolve.
+Clashes themselves could be either soft or hard, and the main differences between the two is the amount of effort needed to solve a particular case.
+Soft cases can easily be resolved by slightly changing the BIM Model, while some of the harder cases would require a team of competent engineers to work through and resolve.

-More often than not, BIM coordination deals with multidisciplinary models, which are the collection of the different models in one place, helping to look for the clashes and other problems.
+More often than not, BIM coordination deals with multidisciplinary models, which are the collection of the different models in one place, helping to look for the construction issues.
 Some of the model types that can be included in the multidisciplinary models are: